-The following is a list of our Fall 2025 Sack Lunch Seminars
+The following is a list of our Spring 2026 Sack Lunch Seminars Schedule:

 Contact danforth@montana.edu for more information on these events